 In contrast, a compiler reads the entire program and translates it completely before the program starts running.
-In this context, the high-level program is called the source code.
-The translated program is called the object code or the executable.
-Once a program is compiled, you can execute it repeatedly without further translation.
+The high-level program is called the source code.
+The translated program is called the object code, or the executable.
+Once a program is compiled, you can execute it repeatedly without further translation of the source code.
 As a result, compiled programs often run faster than interpreted programs.

 Note that object code, as a low-level language, is not portable.
 You cannot run an executable compiled for a Windows laptop on an Android phone, for example.
-In order to run a program on different types of machines, it must be compiled multiple times.
+To run a program on different types of machines, it must be compiled multiple times.
 It can be difficult to write source code that compiles and runs correctly on different types of machines.